rsmarples/PowerShell-Host/README.md

 const run = async () => {
-    // Open a new PowerShell without any profile which might impede us await ps.open({ args: ['-NoProfile'] });
+    // Open a new PowerShell without any profile which might impede us
+    // We could use `shell: 'pwsh'` in the options to open a newer PowerShell if installed await ps.open({ args: ['-NoProfile'] });

     // Log any errors that might occur after opening